ngiangre/ngiangre.github.io/CV/Nicholas_Giangreco_CV.md

      PhD advisor: [Dr. Nicholas Tatonetti](http://tatonettilab.org)

-     Thesis: Predictive analytics and risk calculation for adverse clinical outcome detection and biomedical knowledge discovery
+     Thesis: Predictive analysis and risk quantification of adverse clinical outcomes for biomedical knowledge discovery

      Masters of Arts (2018) and Masters of Philosophy (2019)